THE DRUG REVIEW AND APPROVAL PROCESS IN CANADA

 The CTD format originates from the International Conference on Harmonization (ICH) initiatives, in their effort to harmonize efficacy, safety and quality (chemistry and manufacturing) requirements globally for the registration of drugs (pharmaceuticals, biologicals, genetic therapies, …) for human use.
 This initiative includes standard information organization for new drug registration applications.
 The CTD format is divided into five modules: Module 1 contains region-specific information and Modules 2–5 contain common clinical, nonclinical and quality information with some regional variations.

 The CTD format is presented below.

 The Module 1 (regional) includes the following, amongst other information:

 - Product Monograph

 - Risk Management Plan

-Abbreviated New Drug Submission (ANDS)
+What is an Abbreviated New Drug Submission (ANDS)?

 The ANDS regulation was created to make the approval process for generic drugs simpler and more cost effective.
 Under an ANDS, the manufacturer of a drug has to prove that its product is pharmaceutically equivalent and/and bioequivalent with the innovator’s drug.
 For the purpose of an ANDS the sponsor may need to perform a bioequivalence study or a physico-chemical comparison (parenteral drugs or drugs for which it is not ethical to conduct the study on healthy volunteer).